Updated: a day ago

 Adequate Vitamin C is essential for adrenal health as well as a good functioning immune system.
 Being water soluble it is best in divided doses through out the day.
 Most people can tolerate 5000mg per day and this is ideal if you have caught a nasty bug, but as a preventative 1000mg is sufficient.
 It is great in combination with Zinc as both have been shown to increase recovery rates and as prevention.
 Foods rich in vitamin C include kale, broccoli, peppers, kiwifruit, and citrus.

-Medicinal mushroom are used to improve both immunity, improve energy and recovery from illness.
-Shitake mushrooms added to soups during illness or mushroom tinctures and powders can be added to foods or drinks.
+Mushroom are used to improve both immunity, improve energy and recovery from illness.
+Shitake mushrooms added that chicken soup during illness or mushroom tinctures and powders can be added to foods or drinks, mushroom latte anyone?

-Oils can be used in a diffuser, sprayed throughout the home or used topically.
+Essential oils can be used in a diffuser, sprayed throughout the home or used topically.
 Many of our essential oils are anti-bacteria and anti viral and are so easy to use.
 Tea tree, oregano, thyme, lemon and eucalyptus are not overly expensive and can be used daily.
+You can add some citrus or floral oils such as geranium or lemon to add to the mix.

 Vitamin D is essential for a healthy immune system.
 Many people are low in Vitamin D due to long hours working indoors, over use of sunscreens, lack of sunlight or poor conversion into its active form.
 A blood test is the best way to see if there is a deficiency.
 In addition, foods rich in vitamin D include wild-caught fatty fish and pasture-raised (organic) eggs.